 Equations – Doing even more Math

-OneNote cannot only help you by doing simple calculations, it also does help you with equations.
+OneNote cannot only help you by doing simple calculations, but it also does help you with equations.

 Add Photos to your notes

-If you have installed OneNote on your phone you can simply add photos to your OneNote pages.
+If you have installed OneNote on your phone, you can add photos to your pages.

-I already mentioned that finding things is key and that OneNote has a great search integration.
-With the History you can not only search for notes and text you are looking for, you can also search for authors or recent edits.
+I already mentioned that finding things is vital and that OneNote has great search integration.
+With History, you can not only search for notes and text you are looking for, but you can also search for authors or recent edits.
 This makes especially sense if you work with a team on the same OneNote notebook.

 Open multiple OneNote Windows

-Something a lot of people don’t know is that you can have multiple OneNote windows open at the same time.
-This is really helpful if you want to copy past or compare something.
+Something a lot of people don’t know is that you can have various OneNote windows open at the same time.
+This is helpful if you want to copy past or compare something.

 Use your Windows Phone Start Screen to pin OneNote Live Tiles